iEvilMango/14x/README.md

-// toDo: fill in regex section to Advanced.java; add markdown starter
+// toDo: add portion that requires user to write regexes; add markdown starter

 **Starter, not finished**